scipy-conference/scipy_proceedings/papers/matthew_shannon/mshannon.rst

    conditions in a remarkably wide variety of astronomical objects, making them

-PAHs are ubiquitous throughout the Cosmos.
-Their unique properties, coupled with their spectroscopic response to changing conditions and their ability to convert ultraviolet (UV) to infrared (IR) radiation, makes them powerful probes of astronomical objects at all stages of the stellar life cycle.
+The unique properties of PAHs, coupled with their spectroscopic response to changing physical conditions and their ability to convert UV photons to IR radiation, makes them powerful probes of astronomical objects at all stages of the stellar life cycle.
 Due to their low ionization potentials (6-8 eV), they allow astronomers to probe properties of astronomical plasmas in regions not normally accessible (**what about maybe HI? and is plasma the right word here?**).
-On top of this, PAHs are not only witnesses to their local environment, but are often key players in local processes. (**example here or no?**)
+On top of this, PAHs are not only witnesses to their local environment, but are key players in affecting astrophysical ongoing processes. (**example here or no?**)

 **Show PAH spectrum?! or an image with prominent PAH emission.**